Stenaline, an efficient relaxed way of travelling to / from England. With a fast train connection to London. Clean cabins. Good food. Friendly staff.

 Tip: the magnet in your phone cover erases the code on your paper cabin card.

 Tip: save tickets from a previous trip.
 This allows you to keep the power in your cabin activated for charging devices.
-Any other plastic card wil work too.
+Any other plastic card will work too.

-- As a regular traveler pay some of the fares by Xtra card points.
+- As a regular passenger, you can pay part of the fares by loyalty card points.

 - Booking an inside cabin